 - The selection criteria used for redundancy does not lead to the fact that you are on maternity leave, directly or indirectly.

 - Your employer has considered and offered a suitable alternative work for you, in the same way as they would if you were not on a maternity leave.

-When is it unfair redundancy if you’re on maternity leave?
+Unfair redundancy if you’re on maternity leave

 Here are some examples of situations where the redundancy is not genuine but a case of maternity discrimination:

 - Your employer has permanently given your job and duties to someone else during the tenure of your maternity leave and does not allow you to come back at the end of your leave

 - There is a new employee appointed when you are on maternity leave to take over your duties and you are being made redundant saying your job no longer exists.